RavensbourneWebMedia/Dynamic-Web/sessions/02/README.md

 #### What can be **improved**?

 <!--
-* Where are you publishing your research and presentation?
+* Where are you publishing your research and mini-lesson?
 -->